MaxRobertsDear/CV/README.md

 ## <a name = "skills">Skills</a>

-#### Experience in the following industry best-practices:
+#### Experience in the following industry best practices:

-- **Agile:** [Acebook](https://github.com/MaxRobertsDear/acebook-Isambard) - Pair programming, Mobbing, Scrum, Sprint planning (see [Wiki](https://github.com/MaxRobertsDear/acebook-Isambard/wiki#week2Wednesday))
+- **Agile:** [Acebook](https://github.com/MaxRobertsDear/acebook-Isambard) - Pair programming, Mobbing, Scrum, Sprint planning (see [Wiki](https://github.com/MaxRobertsDear/acebook-Isambard/wiki))
 - **Test- Driven Development:** [Bank-Tech-Test](LINK) - Feature tests, Unit Tests, 100% Test Coverage
 - **Unit Testing:** [Echo-Tech-Test](LINK) - Mocks, Stubs
 - **Automated Testing & Deployment**  - [Acebook](https://github.com/MaxRobertsDear/acebook-Isambard) - CICD using Travis and Heroku, respectively.

 #### Problem Solving
-- Creative problem solver and analytical skills, studying MEng Electronics & Electrical. engineering, I have applied technical skills in digital logic design, software and hardware.
+- With a background in engineering, my creative problem solving and analytical skills were developed during my MEng Mechanical Engineering.
+These skills were then honed throughout my years working as an engineering consultant.
+The intensive software engineering course at Makers Academy provided an environment for me to adapt these core skills to building web applications.
-- Working as an engineering consultant, I liaise with stakeholders and design engineering solutions to meet the scope of their requirements.
+- During my time as an engineering consultant, I liaised with clients and developed pragmatic engineering solutions to meet the scope of their requirements.
+Working with progressive architects (such as Calatrava), this included designing [novel solutions](https://www.greenwichpeninsula.co.uk/whats-on/the-peninsulist/peninsula-place/) in order to deliver the desired aesthetic of a building.
-- Honed and apply a systematic approach to solving new problems using good industry practices at makers academy.
+- Developed industry best practices in approaching new challenges by adopting [Extreme Programming Values](http://www.extremeprogramming.org/values.html) and agile working methodologies during my time working on group projects at Makers Academy ([example documentation](https://github.com/MaxRobertsDear/acebook-Isambard/wiki)

 #### Independent Learner
-- Work autonomously - demonstrated by my taking initiatite to to Self-learn python, javascript, C to deliver electronics projects & build automation tools.
+- Autonomous learner - demonstrated by my taking initiatite to to learn Ruby-on-Rails, JavaScript, React and basic Machine Learning patterns.
+- Passion to learn exciting modern technologies with an experience working with web development stack.
 - Enjoy working in a collaborative environment where new ideas are valued.
-- Language agnostic and can apply software patterns/principles in rails, javascript, react to deliver makers academy projects.
-- Passion to learn exciting modern technologies with an experience working with web development stack.

 ## <a name = "drivers">What Drives Me - Motivations and Background</a>